enguang2/enguang2.github.io/_pages/cv.md

 Education
 ======
+* PhD in Computer Science, UIUC, 2024-present

-* Master of Computer Science, UIUC, 2022-present.
+* Master of Computer Science, UIUC, 2022-2024.
 * B.S. in Statistics and Computer science (**the Highest Distinction**), UIUC, 2019-2022.
 * B.S. in Telecommunication Engineering (transferred to UIUC), Beijing Jiaotong University, 2017-2019